Westbrook/blog/styling.md

-Sometimes the best way to learn something is to copy the way that it had been done before enough times that the work involved actually sneaks into your consciousness through osmosis and suddenly, one day you find yourself to be a specialist at said task.
+ Sometimes the best way to learn something is to copy the way that it had been done before enough times that the work involved actually sneaks into your consciousness through osmosis and one day you find yourself actually to be a specialist at said task.
 I've taken part in this time-honored tradition countless times over the course of my career.
 Starting quite early on when I copy and pasted every single `<link rel="stylesheet" href="/style.css" />` into every single HTML page I wrote.
 Even just today I took a peek on MDN to make sure I hadn't messed that up.
 Lately, I've been using tools like `plop` and `npm init @open-wc` to copy and paste entire file systems into a repo.
-There may be a useful investigation into the ratio of copy and pasting I do to the amount of work experience I've accumulated to be taken on in the future... however, we've gathered here today to learn about styling `LitElement`s and what I was starting to get at is how copying something that works a little like a `LitElement` that we can already style in the browser and use it as a way to level up our approach to both leveraging and creating an API for styling custom elements.
+There may be a useful investigation into the ratio of copy and pasting I do to the amount of work experience I've accumulated to be taken on in the future... however, we've gathered here today to learn about styling `LitElement`s and what I was starting to get at is how we should probably copy something that works a little like a `LitElement` that we can style today in the browser and use it as a way to level up our approach to both leveraging and creating an API for styling custom elements.

 Luckily, all custom elements work a little like native elements.
 Very few native elements leverage _all_ of the APIs that we have access to in user space, but one that does a pretty good job of this is the `details` element.